Integrating with Sauce Labs Real Device

 • In the App Type field, select the app type from the drop-down.

-• By Name – If you know the app name, you can select this option.
+• By Name – You can select this option if you know the app name.

 • In the App Name field, enter the app name.